 - Select the Shortcuts tab.

-- If you are working with a newer MacOS, enable the Use keyboard navigation checkbox at the bottom of the dialog box, as shown in the below figure.
+- Enable the Use keyboard navigation checkbox at the bottom of the dialog box, as shown in the below figure.

 - For Scrollbar settings, return to the main page of System Preferences options, and click General.